Ambassadors of Lupus UK

-LUPUS UK is honoured to have the support of ambassadors.
-These ambassadors lend their name in support of our cause, and help to generate media coverage for the charity, or bring in donations.
+Lupus UK is honoured to have the support of Ambassadors who lend their name in support of our cause, and help to generate media coverage for the charity, or bring in donations.

 KOMAL DADLANI